snoyes/home_dashboard/README.md

 A digital clock and weather app built with Python for the Raspberry Pi

-## Setup Guide

-Check out the documentation to set this up on your own device: https://aalcala07.github.io/home_dashboard/
+Check out the documentation to get started: https://aalcala07.github.io/home_dashboard/